413x5/mx-wcc24-rs/game-interface-contract/README.md

 fn mint_shield(&self)
 ```

-- Mints a Shield NFT using deposited resources through the [Tools Contract](../tools-contract/README.md)
+- Initiates the mint of a Shield NFT using deposited resources by calling the [Tools Contract](../tools-contract/README.md)
 - Automatically uses resources from user's deposits:
   - 2 ORE tokens
-- Initiates the minting period
-- Burns the resources
+- The resources are burned by the tools contract

 ```rust
 #[endpoint(claimShield)]
 fn claim_shield(&self)
 ```

-- Claims a Shield NFT after the minting period trough the [Tools Contract](../tools-contract/README.md)
+- Claims a Shield NFT after the minting period by calling the [Tools Contract](../tools-contract/README.md)
-- Must be called after mintShield and waiting period
+- Should be called after calling mintShield and after the waiting period
-- NFT is sent directly to the users's address
+- The NFT is sent directly to the user's address

 ```rust
 #[endpoint(mintSword)]
 fn mint_sword(&self)
 ```

-- Mints a Sword NFT using deposited resources through the [Tools Contract](../tools-contract/README.md)
+- Initiates the mint of a Sword NFT using deposited resources by calling the [Tools Contract](../tools-contract/README.md)
 - Automatically uses resources from user's deposits:
   - 3 ORE tokens
   - 1 GOLD tokens
-- Initiates the minting period
-- Burns the resources
+- The resources are burned by the tools contract

 ```rust
 #[endpoint(claimSword)]
 fn claim_sword(&self)
 ```

-- Claims a Sword NFT after the minting period trough the [Tools Contract](../tools-contract/README.md)
+- Claims a Sword NFT after the minting period by calling the [Tools Contract](../tools-contract/README.md)
-- Must be called after mintSword and waiting period
+- Should be called after calling mintSword and after the waiting period
-- NFT is sent directly to the user's address
+- The NFT is sent directly to the user's address

 ### Game Arena Operations